 An EDS equitable development strategy is a community-led document that identifies actions that non-profit, government and private sector partners can all undertake to stabilize and support community.
 To support the community, these projects work to ensure that residents can stay in place, small businesses have opportunities for stability and growth, and generational wealth can be built in communities that have too often been left behind.

 Supporting and building up community along TV Highway

 Unite Oregon led the creation of the TV Highway EDS by crafting the process, convening a TV Highway Equity Coalition (TEC), and bringing community members into the discussion through workshops and a leadership cohort to train new civic leaders.
 The TEC coalition is made up of people and organizations that live, work and play along TV Highway, including Adelante Mujeres, Asian Pacific American Network of Oregon (APANO), Bienestar, Centro Cultural, the Muslim Educational Trust, the Community Housing Fund, the Street Trust, and individual civic leaders.
 The coalition has written an EDS equitable development strategy for the corridor, which they will work to implement in partnership with Metro, Oregon Department of Transportation (ODOT), TriMet, Washington County, and the cities of Beaverton, Cornelius, Forest Grove, and Hillsboro.
 Metro supported the community-led creation of an EDS equitable development strategy in the TV Highway corridor with technical expertise and financial backing through a Federal Transit Administration HOPE (Helping Obtain Prosperity for Everyone) grant.

-The strategy will focus on how policies and investments that are implemented early on can best help residents and businesses stay in place and thrive, even when market forces start to impact those most vulnerable to displacement.
+The EDS identifies 13 priority actions to help residents and businesses stay in place and thrive, even when market forces start to impact those most vulnerable to displacement: